Rongchao1998/GeoGen-LBSN/README.md

-This is the code of GeoGen.
-The code is built on DiffTraj, https://github.com/Yasoz/DiffTraj.git
+This is the code of GeoGen wtih NYC and TKY data.